-Biological Investigations
+Biological Weapons

 VERTIC’s work on the UNSGM

-The United Nations Secretary-General’s Mechanism (UNSGM) is the main international instrument for investigating the alleged use of biological weapons.
+The United Nations’ Secretary-General’s Mechanism (UNSGM) is the main international instrument for investigating the alleged use of biological weapons.
 Since its inception in 1989, the UNSGM has been used to investigate allegations of chemical weapons use, which are also in its mandate, including in Syria in 2013; however, it has never been used to investigate a biological incident.

 Report: Tabletop exercise on UNSGM investigations